douglasgreen/outlines/computing/databases/mysql.md

 ## SQL Basics in MySQL

 SQL (Structured Query Language) is a standard programming language used for managing and manipulating relational databases.
 MySQL uses SQL.
-Let\'s dive into the basics of SQL in the context of MySQL, covering the topics you mentioned:
+Let's dive into the basics of SQL in the context of MySQL, covering the topics you mentioned:

 ### 1. Introduction to SQL

 SQL is designed to interact with databases.
 It allows you to create, retrieve, update, and delete database records.
-It\'s not only used for managing data but also for database creation, modification, and administration.
+It's not only used for managing data but also for database creation, modification, and administration.

 #### Key Components: